annjychoi/cuny-class/index.md

 **Instructor**

 I'm Ann Choi Fitzpatrick.
 My byline is Ann Choi.
-I'm a data and investigative reporter for Newsday.
-Previously, I worked at the Sun Sentinel.
+I'm a data and investigative reporter for THE CITY.
+Previously, I worked at Newsday and Sun Sentinel.

 I am most comfortable with finding data, analyzing it in a spreadsheet or R. I often am required to turn my analysis into charts or maps for my editors, well before I write up a draft.
 I also work closely with developers and graphic reporters in the newsroom.